Open Nav

 He may start slow out of the gate, but with development, he has QB1 fantasy upside.

-Jaxson Dart, Mississippi
+Jaxson Dart, Giants

 He flashed his arm talent as a true freshman at USC, but he was fully unlocked this past year at Ole Miss.